andrew-rayco/orientation/tools/git-and-github/using-github-during-phase-0.md

 # GitHub

-To pass copies of the your repository around to your team, you need a place to put a copy where everyone on your team can have access to it.
+To pass copies of your repository around to your team, you need a place to put a copy where everyone on your team can have access to it.
 That is what GitHub does.
 Really, that's almost all it does: provide a place for you to store your code.

 As part of your preparation for Phase 0 you should have set up an account on [GitHub](https://GitHub.com/) using your first name as part of your GitHub user name.
 If not, go set one up right now.
 Note that the general practice on GitHub is to use "train-case" (all lowercase letters with words separated by hyphens).
 So if you're name were Mohandas K. Gandhi, your GitHub username would be `mohandas-k-gandhi`, or just `mohandas-gandhi`.
 In the future, you may be involved in many projects involving GitHub, using your own name for your GitHub account, where possible, works best.